daidahao/Database-Principles-Notes/midterm.md

 BLOB is the binary equivalent of CLOB (BLOB means Binary Large Object).

-PostgreSQL calls the binary datatype BYTEA, don't ask me why.
+PostgreSQL calls the binary datatype `BYTEA`, don't ask me why.

 ## `NULL`

-It indicates the absence of a value, because we don't yet know it, or because in that case the adribute is irrelevant, or because we haven't the slightest idea about what this should be.
+It indicates the absence of a value, because we don't yet know it, or because in that case the attribute is irrelevant, or because we haven't the slightest idea about what this should be.

 **For more on `NULL`, see Lecture 3.**